souenzzo/graal/docs/reference-manual/native-image/README.md

 - Presents a reduced attack surface

 A native executable is created by the **Native Image builder** or `native-image` that processes your application classes and [other metadata](ReachabilityMetadata.md) to create a binary for a specific operating system and architecture.
-First, the `native-image` tool performs a static analysis of your code to determine the classes and methods that are **reachable** when your application runs.
+First, the `native-image` tool performs static analysis of your code to determine the classes and methods that are **reachable** when your application runs.
-Second, it compiles classes, methods, and resources into a binary executable.
+Second, it compiles classes, methods, and resources into a binary.
-This entire process is called **build time** (or **image build time**) to clearly distinguish it from the compilation of Java source code to bytecode.
+This entire process is called **build time** to clearly distinguish it from the compilation of Java source code to bytecode.

 The `native-image` tool can be used to build a **native executable**, which is the default, or a **native shared library**.
-This quick start guide focuses on building a native executable; to learn more about shared libraries, go [here](InteropWithNativeCode.md).
+This quick start guide focuses on building a native executable; to learn more about native shared libraries, go [here](InteropWithNativeCode.md).

-To get used to Native Image terminology and get better understanding of the technology, we recommend you to read about the [Basics of Native Image](ProgrammingModel.md).
+To get used to Native Image terminology and get better understanding of the technology, we recommend you to read the [Basics of Native Image](NativeImageBasics.md).

 ### Table of Contents